ChinYikMing/AmazonClone/README.md

 Install the node_modules for the web app dependencies

-After this script, if you see "npm audit fix" to fix some vulnerabilities, please run npm audit fix --force
+After this script, if you see "npm audit fix" to fix some vulnerabilities, please run "npm audit fix --force"

 ### `npm start`